 The HHRR home will house 4 women, and one live-in peer support house manager.

-Our role is to assist our residents in executing the treatment center recommendations and to support clients in following their relapse prevention plan.
-New residents must sign a release of information so we can contact family in an emergency.
-New residents must sign a release of info for all treatment providers.
-HHRR staff will conduct an initial screening and gather info form the treatment center in order to make a determination if it fits it right and we can provide the support needed.
+Our role is to assist our participants in executing the treatment center recommendations and to support clients in following their relapse prevention plan.
+New participants must sign a release of information, so we can contact family in an emergency.
+New participants must sign a release of info for all treatment providers.
+HHRR staff will conduct an initial screening and gather info form the treatment center in order to make a determination if it fits it right, and we can provide the support needed.
 At that initial screening, virtually unless the person is local, we will answer all questions and explain how the program works and how we will work together to create a home that allows her to feel safe and focus on her recovery.
 We will explain all the paperwork and forms to complete.

 We will discuss how HHRR is NOT treatment, rather it is a home for women to live in as they get their treatment nearby and find their footing as a person in recovery and in connection with themselves and others.

 HHRR does not work in a vacuum.
 Being able to contact providers when necessary is an essential part of the program.
 Having providers who do not communicate doesn’t work!!

 we will involve family to the extent that the participant allows.
 While family work is done through the providing treatment team, HHRR will support family involvement and work with families and clients in a way that everyone is on the same page and everyone understands what behaviors support and what behaviors hinder recovery.
 Families seeking their own treatment is always highly recommended.